 University of Chicago Press, 1995

 Paperback edition, University of Chicago Press, 1997

 Winner of the 1996 Salo Baron Prize of the American Academy for Jewish Research

-Memory, Politics, and the Representations of Antiquity in Israeli Culture [work in progress]
+Biblical Reenactments and the Performance of Antiquity in Israeli Culture [work in progress]

 “Putting Numbers into Space: Place Names and Collective Remembrance in Israeli Culture,” in Taking Stock: Cultures of Enumeration in Contemporary Jewish Life, edited by Michal Kravel-Tovi and Deborah Dash Moore.
-Bloomington: Indiana University Press [in press, 2015].
+Bloomington: Indiana University Press, 2016, 69-92

 Passages, Wars, and Encounters with Death: The Desert as a Site of Memory in Israeli Film,” in Deeper than Oblivion: Trauma and Memory in Israeli Cinema, edited by Raz Yosef and Boaz Hagin.
 New York & London: Bloomsbury, 2013, 299-327.

 ““Ha’tanakh akhshav: Ikh’shuv, satira politit ve’zikaron le’umi” [“The Bible Now: Contemporizing, Political Satire, and National Memory”], Jerusalem Studies in Hebrew Literature, 25 (Summer 2013 [in Hebrew].

 “Transforming Myths, Contested Narratives: The Reshaping of Mnemonic Traditions in Israeli Culture,” in National Myths: Constructed Pasts, Contested Presents, edited by Gérard Bouchard.
 London: Routledge, 2013, 173-90.